The U-Boats and Venezuelan Oil

 Someone interested in the U-Boats of World War II might wonder why the waters off of Venezuela might be a priority target for the German fleet, rather than operating closer to home in the waters off of Great Britain or in the Mediterranean.
 The U-Boat attacks on the North Atlantic convoys have been the subject of countless books and movie, including a new film starring Tom Hanks in 2020.
 The U-Boat campaigns in the Caribbean Sea and the Gulf of Mexico are less well known.
 The Venezuelan campaign required a voyage of 4000 miles from the U-Boat base in Lorient, France, to reach the Venezuelan coastline and begin the raiding.
 Understanding why this assault occurred when and where it did necessitates a look at the geology and geography of Venezuela, and the infrastructure of the oil industry there in 1942.

-As the map above shows, Lake Maracaibo is a large brackish lake situated in the western part of Venezuela, close to the border with Columbia.
+As the map above shows, Lake Maracaibo is a large brackish lake situated in the western part of Venezuela, close to the border with Colombia.
 It is connected to the open water of the Caribbean Sea by a narrow passage which connects to the shallow waters between the coastline of South America and the islands of Curacao and Aruba.
-The city of Maracaibo is located on the southern end of this passageway, between the open waters of the lake and the mountains of Columbia.
+The city of Maracaibo is located on the southern end of this passageway, between the open waters of the lake and the mountains of Colombia.
 The city today is a mix of high rise buildings, old Spanish architecture, classic buildings from the early 20th century, and terrible slums.
 The geography of Lake Maracaibo resembles that of to Lake Pontchartrain in Louisiana - a brackish estuary where fresh waters from rivers flowing into the lake mix with seawater pushed in by tidal flow.
 The water in Lake Maracaibo is relatively shallow - only 15 feet deep or less for the most part.
 Aside from the city of Maracaibo, most of the shoreline of Lake Maracaibo is marshy and undeveloped.

 Sedimentary rocks have been deposited for millions of years in Lake Maracaibo, the mud and sand washed down from the adjacent highlands.
 Buried to a depth where the temperature rises to a level conducive for the formation of crude oil, the sediments formed some of the largest oilfields in the world.
 The oil reservoirs are found below the lake bottom, and the size of the reservoirs, easily developed in the shallow water, made them attractive candidates for development with the technology available in the early twentieth century.
 They were initially developed in the 1920s, mostly by Standard Oil (now Exxon Mobil) and Royal Dutch Shell.
 Platforms supporting derricks and production facilities dotted the lake and are still ubiquitous today.
 The prolific fields and huge investments by Standard Oil and Shell increased oil production so that by the 1940s, Venezuela was the third largest producer in the world.
 The shallow water of the lake prevented large tankers from entering the lake, so the crude oil was carried by small tankers to large refineries on the islands of Aruba (Standard Oil) and Curacao (Shell), situated a few miles off the coast of Venezuela.
 Both were Dutch colonies at the beginning of the war.
 The crude oil was refined into gasoline, lubricating oil and other products, then shipped north in larger tankers, primarily to the United States.
 The total dependence on tanker, both to transport crude oil to the refineries on Aruba and Curacao and subsequently to carry the refined products north, made the Venezuelan oil production particularly vulnerable to U-Boat assaults at the beginning of 1942.